 The University Project leverages the resources, talent, and energy of UVU to partner with key community partners to tackle challenging problems facing our region.
 The University Project initiative aligns UVU with key community partners on a multi-year project.
 To find out how you can get involved, visit the University Project site.

 The Office of Engaged Learning was designed to oversee the development of engaged learning and to ensure its long-term success across the University.
-The office oversees a number of engagement-related initiatives, including the Civic Engagement Strategy, Grants for Engaged Learning, University Forum, and more.
+The office oversees a number of engagement-related initiatives, including the Civic Engagement Strategy, Grants for Engaged Learning, and more.